Frengkys55/MyPortfolioMVC/README.md

 2. ~~The are some limitations about this project.
 For now, the new windows (and the older windows) cannot be dragged.
 I still need to find a solution to safely implement this feature.~~

 3. Also for now, all the windows can only be maximized (or restored) and are not resizeable.
 This is a limitation on my end.

+4. I found a bug where the window might not be positioned properly if you have a display that is scalled...

 ---
 That's what I can think right now...